cuhacking/cuhacking-mail/README.md

 # cuhacking-mail
-project ??? | Our microservice responsible for sending emails
+project: Delibird | Our microservice responsible for sending emails